JuliaLang/www.julialang.org/jsoc/gsoc/MLJ.md

 - Glue code to SHAP package

 Specifically you will
-- familiarize yourself with MLJ
+- Familiarize yourself with MLJ
-- survey of some of the literature and existing implementations in Julia and other languages, and preparing a short summary
+- Survey of some of the literature and existing implementations in Julia and other languages, and preparing a short summary
-- implement visualisations of explanations
+- Implement visualisations of explanations
-- use cases
+- Implement use cases

-You will learn about the benefits and short comings of model interpretation and how to use them.
+- You will learn about the benefits and short comings of model interpretation and how to use them.

 ### References
 - [Interpretable Machine Learning - A Guide for Making Black Box Models Explainable by Christoph Molnalr](https://christophm.github.io/interpretable-ml-book/)